Fritillaria: Reproductive

 The inflorescence bears flowers that are often solitary and nodding, but some form umbels or have racemes with many flowers.
 The flowers are usually actinomorphic (radially symmetric), but weakly zygomorphic (single plane of symmetry) in F. gibbosa and F. ariana.
-The campanulate perianth has six tepals, in two free whorls of three (trimerous), white, yellow, green, purple or reddish.
-The erect segments usually tesselated with squares of alternating light and dark colours.
+The campanulate perianth has six tepals, in two free whorls of three (trimerous), that can be white, yellow, green, purple or reddish.
+The erect segments are usually tesselated with squares of alternating light and dark colours.
 While the tepals are usually the same size in both whorls, in F. pallidiflora, the outer tepals are wider.
 The tepals have nectarial pits, grooves (F. sewerzowii) or pouches at their base.
 In F. persica the nectarial pouch is developed into a short spur.
 The perigonal nectaries are large and well developed, and in most species (with the exception of subgenus Rhinopetalum), are linear to lanceolate or ovate and weakly impressed upon the tepals.
+Extrafloral nectaries are present at least the northwest American species according to Mizell 2004.